MrClappy/DataCopier/README.md

 DataCopier
 ==========

-Simple UI for managing data on multiple network shares - Builtin function for copying dirs to and from specified paths.
+Simple app that searches a local network for shared folders containing images and manages large data transfers to and from specified paths.
 Written in Qt C++.